-The City will be conducting a new Housing Needs Assessment and Market Analysis, not only for the development of the Consolidated Plan, but also as a tool to enhance coordination amongst the various public, private, and social agencies across the housing sector to better meet the needs of the community.
+A new Housing Needs Assessment and Market Analysis was recently completed for the community.
+Not only for the development of the Consolidated Plan, the housing study was also used as a tool to enhance coordination amongst the various public, private, and social agencies across the housing sector to better meet the needs of the community.
 The local City-County Planning Commission is a key partner of the City in this endeavor.
-In addition to being part of the Consolidated Plan, the new housing study will be presented to the community in various forums through outreach efforts.
+In addition to being part of the Consolidated Plan, the City continues to present the housing study to inform the public of the various housing needs across the community.

 As new programs and funding opportunities become available, City staff meets with public and private housing and social service agencies to present on the these new resources in the community.
-A recent example is the City utilizing CDBG-CV funds for transportation services to local employment centers.
-An expansion of existing transportation services, a local nonprofit will form new partnerships with other nonprofits to improve transportation access to quality jobs.
+A recent example is the City utilized CDBG-CV funds for transportation services to local employment centers.
+An expansion of existing transportation services, a local non-profit formed new partnerships with other nonprofits to improve transportation access to quality jobs.